Qiskit/documentation/mdx-guide.md

 Caveats:

-1. Do not use any interactive content (e.g. links) as a definition tooltip child nor into the `definition` prop.
+1. Do not use any interactive content (e.g. links) with the `definition` prop or inside the tags.
 If you use such content, it will not be available to users of screen reader software.
 2. Do not use single and double quotes in the `definition` prop.
 Even if they are escaped, they cause problems when translating the files.

 ### Tabs